• Skip to primary navigation

 Not every single cent of your income is taxable.
 There is an entire range of tax reliefs available for the taxpayer to reduce his or her taxable income.
 You can view the full list of tax reliefs via IRAS website here.

 The one most applicable to all is CPF contributions.
-For every dollar one earns, 20 cents goes into our CPF account which most people will never see again due to the increasing minimum sum which will provide for our retirement.
-CPF contributions are non taxable.
+For every dollar one earns, 20 cents goes into our CPF account which will provide for our retirement.
+CPF contributions are non-taxable.
 The amount you contribute to your CPF will be excluded from your income by IRAS.

-For myself, I am also entitled to tax rebates on my two kids.
-In total, they bring down my taxable income by $8000.
+For myself, I am entitled to tax rebates on my two kids.
+In total, they bring down my taxable income by $8000 (in 2017).

 Other reliefs worth mentioning include:

 For someone whose taxable income is $80k a year, he would be paying $3350 in tax.
-Assuming he does a CPF cash top up of $7000 which is the maximum permissible, he would have reduced his taxable income down to $73k, bringing his tax bill down to $2860 for a savings of $490.
-For many, this is a good way to ‘reallocate assets’ and save on tax.
+Assuming he does a CPF cash top up of $8000 which is the maximum permissible, he would have reduced his taxable income down to $72k, bringing his tax bill down to $2790 for a savings of $560.
+For many, this is a good way to ‘reallocate assets’ and save on taxes.

 5. I hear of donations being tax deductible.
 How do I make use of that to reduce my tax bill?

-Every dollar you donate to a registered charity (also known as IPC, Institute of Public Character) reduces your taxable income by 250%.
-In the spirit of SG50, all donations from 2015 to 2018 will register a 300% tax deduction.
+Every dollar you donate to a registered charity (also known as IPC, Institute of Public Character) reduces your taxable income by 250%, till 31 Dec 2026.

 For the vast majority of salaried employees who fall under the more ‘normal’ tax brackets, the savings will be lesser.
 It is possible to drop a bracket via donations, but because of our progressive tax structure, it is impossible for the savings to exceed the actual donation amounts.